dojo-modeling/dojo-docs/dojo-api.md

 ```
 --id : id of the docker container
---name : name of the docker container
+--name : name of the docker container (as returned by the runmodel command)
 --config : name of configuation file; defaults to .config
 ```

-`dojo results --name="DSSAT"`
+`dojo results --name=dojo-DSSAT20211227140758`

 ```
 Run completed.